lauraglastra/HDF_LIDAR/README.md

 Requirements
 ------------

-Make sure you have the following programs and libraries installed:
+Make sure you have the following programs and libraries installed in your virtual environment:

   * [Python](http://www.python.org/) >= 3.8
     including development files